 Payroll Taxes

-For payroll taxes, there is withholding tax and unemployment tax.
+For payroll taxes, there is a withholding tax and an unemployment tax.
 Withholding tax is mostly based on where you live, and unemployment tax is where you work.
 Referring to the example above, you will pay NJ unemployment taxes and PA withholding taxes.
 Heard estimates are for income tax and W-2 is for withholding- even if you pay enough in withholding you still may owe in income taxes.

 Moving States